playgameservices/cpp-ios-basic-samples/samples-ios/CollectAllTheStarsNative/README.md

   documentation.
 7. Click the "Info" tab and go down to the bottom where you see "URL Types".
   You need to add 2 URL types.
-In one URL type, the Identifier needs to be a unique string such as com.google.ReverseClientId.
+In one URL type, the Identifier needs to be the unique string `com.google.ReverseClientId`.
 Specify your client ID in reversed order in the URL Schemas field.
-For example, if your client ID for iOS is YOUR_CLIENT_ID_CODE.apps.googleusercontent.com, then specify com.googleusercontent.apps.CLIENT_ID_CODE in the URL Schemas field.
+For example, if your client ID for iOS is `YOUR_CLIENT_ID.apps.googleusercontent.com`, then specify `com.googleusercontent.apps.YOUR_CLIENT_ID` in the URL Schemas field.
-  In the other URL type, specify a unique string in the Identifier field, such as "BundleId".
+  In the other URL type, specify a unique string in the Identifier field, `com.google.BundleId`.
 Specify your app's bundle identifier in the URL Schemas field.

 That's it!
 Your application should be ready to run!